yasar-arafath/Billing-System-In-Python/docs/README.md

 ***

 ## (Full Documentation)
-It is tied in with composing a program in python of an McDonald's store that offers McDonald's machines like bacon, sausage and HOTCAKES etc.
+It is tied in with composing a program in python of an Buy&Get store that offers Buy&Get machines like bacon, sausage and HOTCAKES etc.

 ## Purpose
-The primary motivation behind composing this coursework is to build up a program in python, utilizing loop concept as well as file read and write for the given scenario of an McDonald's store.
+The primary motivation behind composing this coursework is to build up a program in python, utilizing loop concept as well as file read and write for the given scenario of an Buy&Get store.
 It ought to likewise module algorithm, pseudocode, flowchart and data structure of the program.
 ## Problem statement
 The issue offered was to build up an application which read the text document and show the data accessible.
 After that the program should to create a invoice for a customer or consumer, with each purchase of the given item.
 Likewise, after each purchase of some products the stock should be refreshed in same text file.
 ## Aim and objectives